FIOpwK/AWSMachineLearning/README.md

     return float(reward)
     ```"""

+- *Naive Bayes*: is a machine learning algorithm used to solve classification problems.

 *Exploration* : when a car first starts out, it *explores* by wandering in random directions.
 However, the more training an agents gets, the more it learns about an environment.
 This experience helps it become more confident about the actions it chooses (later)